scalacenter/scala-advent-of-code/docs/2022/puzzles/day12.md

     case other => other
 ```

-Now we just need to put the programm together.
+Now we just need to put the program together.
 First of all, let's map out our indices to the source, so we can create a queue for path representation.
 After that we need to create a map, to keep track the length of our path.
 For that we will need to map `E` entry to zero.
 The last part is the implementation of bfs on a `Queue`.

 ```scala
 def solution(source: IndexedSeq[String], srchChar: Char): Any = {